shiggo/jezioro/README.md

 The package also contains some commonly used calibration sets to facilitate the construction of transfer functions for application to individual sediment cores:
 * *tpHall1996*: diatom-inferred TP calibration set of 54 south-central Ontario lakes described in Hall and Smol (1996)
 * *vwhoQuinlan2010*: dipteran-inferred VWHO calibration set of 54 south-central Ontario lakes described in Quinlan and Smol (2001; 2010)
+* *chirInfo*: summary of ecological informatoin for individual chironomid taxa

 ## Documentation